TheBodger/MMM-FeedDisplay/README.md

 There are some options in the code marked as TODO. ignore these.

-Because the config is multi layered (config, then article and display - additional code is need to ensure that the entire config is merged with the defaults and passed to the ndoe_helper)
+Because the config is multi layered (config, then article and display - additional code is need to ensure that the entire config is merged with the defaults and passed to the node_helper)

 The IDs must match between providers and consumers.
 Being a case sensitive environment extra care is needed here.